Hannah and Jonah’s ‘Beach Disco Party’ Colourful Wedding in Florida Keys by Tiffany Maysonet Photography

 Ball gown dresses are best known for their tight upper part that perfectly fits a bride’s body and a full flare skirt from the waist that conceals the hips and legs giving it a perfect silhouette that brings a blend of sexy and purity.
 This unique princess-like look that compliments any bride regardless of the body shape.

 The A-line silhouette is characterized by its gradual flare-out towards the full skirt’s hem giving in an “A” shape.
 The dress fits perfectly on the bride’s upper body, and at the waist, flares out gradually just to maintain the bride’s figure at the hip.
 The A shape flare also helps create a figure illusion for petite bodies, making it perfect for all body shapes.
+Linen dresses for women also work well with this style.

 The main feature of a mermaid wedding dress is its fitting style.
 The gown perfectly fits on the bride’s body, revealing her body shape.
 Its mostly used by brides who want to look sexy and maintain their style.
 The mermaid silhouette flare-out from the knee and creating a beautiful mermaid-tail like helm.
 This gown is perfect for brides with a flat tummy but even those without can wear a bodysuit underneath the wedding dress.